-The TOE supports authorized USB keyboard and mouse peripherals as defined in Table 13: Supported protocols by port below.
+The TOE supports authorized USB keyboard and mouse peripherals as defined in Table 12: Supported protocols by port below.
 Keyboard/mouse peripherals are filtered and emulated.
 Device filtering for keyboard/mouse interfaces is configurable.
-Keyboard/mouse blacklisted devices are unauthorized devices.
-Whitelisted devices are authorized devices for the keyboard/mouse interfaces in peripheral device connections.
-The TOE does not define any whitelisted devices that are also blacklisted devices.
-The KVM includes a built in allowed list (whitelist) for the USB Keyboard/ Mouse Ports.
-Only the default-authorized devices can be blacklisted by the administrator for the USB Keyboard/Mouse Ports.
-The USB Keyboard/Mouse Ports do not support a "whitelist" function.
+Keyboard/mouse blocklisted devices are unauthorized devices.
+Allowlisted devices are authorized devices for the keyboard/mouse interfaces in peripheral device connections.
+The KVM includes a built in allowed list (Allowlist) for the USB Keyboard/Mouse Ports.
+Only the default-authorized devices can be blocklisted by the administrator for the USB Keyboard/Mouse Ports.
+If a device appears on both the Allowlist and the Blocklist through administrator configuration, the Blocklist rules always supersede the Allowlist filtering rules.

-The configurable HID device function enables authorized administrators to assign a blacklist for HID devices.
-To blacklist a keyboard/mouse device, the admin connects the HID device that they want blacklisted directly to the Mouse Port (do not connect it to the KVM via a USB hub), and performs the configuration via administrator functions.
-After configuration, the blacklisted HID device will be rejected by both Keyboard/ Mouse Ports.
-The Reset KVM to Default function will clear the blacklist created by the Secure KVM administrator functions.
+The configurable HID device function enables authorized administrators to assign a blocklist for HID devices.
+To blocklist a keyboard/mouse device, the admin connects the HID device that they want blocklisted directly to the Mouse Port (do not connect it to the KVM via a USB hub) and performs the configuration via administrator functions.
+After configuration, the blocklisted HID device will be rejected by both Keyboard/ Mouse Ports.
+The Reset KVM to Default function will clear the blocklist created by the Secure KVM administrator functions.